 100x – IF the planet is close enough and the air is steady, the apparent size is almost as big as Jupiter, and you can start making out darker albedo features and even an ice cap if you know where to look.
 But if the planet is far away, good luck seeing any features!

 200x and above – If Mars is close enough under good seeing conditions, then it definitely appears impressive.
-But bad seeing conditions, and viewing from locations with a lot of haze makes Mars look distorted.
 Usually, if you can see some darker albedo features and the ice caps, then you have a good view.
 If you cannot, even zooming in higher will not fix the problems.
 Colored filters may help bring out some of the details.

 Mercury is much harder to spot because of its close proximity to the sun in the sky.
 But ever so often, it gets far enough to be visible when the sun is below the horizon.
 Still, it’s a small planet, therefore it won’t appear that big.

 below 100x – Mercury still appears star-like in your telescope.